ZhenyuLiu46/streaming-twitter/README.md

 # StreamingTwitter

-This code use twitter4j to stream recent twitter feeds into an output file.
+This code used twitter4j to stream recent twitter feeds into an output file.